 We created our first pipe project 2 years ago and I still enjoy working with them.
 However, it seems that industrial pipe products can now be purchased for a lot less money than they could a few years ago, so it’s always a good idea to price out buying Vs. DIYing and see what’s best for you.

 We love how our rustic toilet paper holder turned out, and the best part is it took less than 5 minutes to put together once we had all of the fittings.
 If you’re thinking about making one yourself, I hope this post will help guide you along the way.

 DIY Rustic Toilet Paper Holder

 You’ll also need a screwdriver or drill.
-We used black iron pipe fittings, but you can use galvanized pipe as well.
-You could also use copper but copper can’t be threaded so you would need to epoxy the pipe fittings to one another, like I did for our copper desk or tray.
-However, if you stick to threaded pipes, like I did for this post, you can easily screw all of the pieces together.
+We used black iron pipe fittings, but you can use a galvanized pipe as well.
+You could also use copper but copper can’t be threaded so you would need to epoxy the pipe fittings to one another as I did for our copper desk or tray.
+However, if you stick to threaded pipes as I did for this post, you can easily screw all of the pieces together.
 I’ll list the items we used below.